quacksouls/lyf/doc/data.md

 the strings they hold into a new string?
 One way is to use the mathematical operator `+` to join the two strings, taking care to insert a space between the first name and the last name.
 A second method is to use template literal as discussed above.
-A third technique is to use the method [`concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/concat).
+A third technique is to use the string method [`concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/concat).
 Every string in JavaScript has this method.
 The following program uses the above techniques to concatenate various strings.